apollographql/apollo-client/design.md

 4. The ability to preload data you might need later
 5. Minimal server roundtrips to render the initial UI
 6. Query aggregation from your UI tree
+7. Basic handling of pagination, most critically being able to fetch a new page of items when you already have some

 ### Stateless, well-documented store format